shfong/tcrp-reproduce/README.md

 ## Reusability efforts

 Emily So, from the Haibe-Kains lab, has reproduced and extended TCRP.
 Their repository can be found [here](https://github.com/bhklab/TCRP_Reusability_Report).
+A runnable version is also available [here](https://codeocean.com/capsule/8411716/tree/v2).